sed - Search and Replace¶

 Which will create an unedited version of

-You can also use full quotes instead of single quotes if you like:
+You can also use full quotes instead of single quotes:

 sed -i "s|search_for/with_slash|replace_string|g" /path/filename